Yemen: Ottoman return

-The Ottomans were concerned about the British expansion from the British ruled subcontinent to the Red Sea and Arabia.
-They returned to the Tihama in 1849 after an absence of two centuries.
+The Ottomans were concerned about the British expansion from the British-ruled subcontinent to the Red Sea and Arabia.
+They returned to the Tihamah in 1849 after an absence of two centuries.
 Rivalries and disturbances continued among the Zaydi imams, between them and their deputies, with the ulema, with the heads of tribes, as well as with those who belonged to other sects.
-Some citizens of Sana'a were desperate to return law and order to Yemen and asked the Ottoman Pasha in Tihama to pacify the country.
-Yemeni merchants knew that the return of the Ottomans would improve their trade, for the Ottomans would become their customers.
-An Ottoman expedition force tried to capture Sana'a, but was defeated and had to evacuate the highlands.
-The Opening of the Suez Canal in 1869, strengthened the Ottoman decision to remain in Yemen.
-In 1872, military forces were dispatched from Constantinople and moved beyond the Ottoman stronghold in the lowlands (Tihama) to conquer Sana'a.
+Some citizens of Sana'a were desperate to return law and order to Yemen and asked the Ottoman Pasha in Tihamah to pacify the country.
+The opening of the Suez Canal in 1869 strengthened the Ottoman decision to remain in Yemen.
 By 1873, the Ottomans succeeded in conquering the northern highlands.
 Sana'a became the administrative capital of Yemen Vilayet.

 The Ottomans learned from their previous experience and worked on the disempowerment of local lords in the highland regions.
 They even attempted to secularize the Yemeni society, while Yemenite Jews came to perceive themselves in Yemeni nationalist terms.
 The Ottomans appeased the tribes by forgiving their rebellious chiefs and appointing them to administrative posts.
 They introduced a series of reforms to enhance the country's economic welfare.
 However, corruption was widespread in the Ottoman administration in Yemen.
 This was because only the worst of the officials were appointed because those who could avoid serving in Yemen did so.
 The Ottomans had reasserted control over the highlands for a temporary duration.
 The so-called Tanzimat reforms were considered heretic by the Zaydi tribes.
 In 1876, the Hashid and Bakil tribes rebelled against the Ottomans; the Turks had to appease them with gifts to end the uprising.